cessda/coordinate-portal/README.md

 # CESSDA.PASC.SEARCHKIT

-This repository contains all source code for the CESSDA ERIC Data Catalogue web application.
+This repository contains all source code for the CESSDA Data Catalogue web application.

 Separate repositories are provided for backend architecture; harvester, indexer and Elasticsearch instance.